helloSystem/docs/developer/ux-guidelines.md

 Source: Apple Computer, Inc., 1992, Macintosh Human Interface Guidelines, First Printing, November 1992.
 Addison-Wesley Publishing Company.
 ISBN 0-201-62216-5

-## Global menu bar
+## Walker, N & Smelcer, 1990 (Superiority of the global menu bar)

 Referred to in the Macintosh Human Interface Guidelines with highest praise:

 > A seminal paper on why pull-down menus are superior to any other kind.
 > Everyone who designs for the screen must read this paper.
 Everyone who designs for the screen must read this paper.

-This article provides empirical evidence on the superiority of global menus.
+This paper provides empirical evidence on the superiority of global menus.

 > Systems that maximize the percentage of menu items with borders will have a decided advantage over other menu systems.